Auroratide/auroratide.com/src/content/posts/connecting-dots-and-unassuming-assumptions/content.md

+---
+id: connecting-dots-and-unassuming-assumptions
+title: "Connecting Dots and Unassuming Assumptions"
+category: Creativity
+tags:
+  - puzzle
+  - interactive
+  - blocker
+  - perception
+  - assumptions
+icon: ellipsis-h
+color: red
+summary: "Can you connect 9 dots with just 4 lines?
+This decepitvely simple puzzle can teach us a lot about assumptions and creative problem solving."
+longSummary: "The 9-Dots is simple: connect all 9 dots with 4 connected lines.
+But in spite of its simplicity, it is very hard to solve.
+Let's find out why the 9-Dots puzzle is so hard to solve and see how we can use it to improve our creative problem solving abilities!"
+publishedAt: 2018-10-14T08:00:00.000Z
+createdAt: 2018-10-06T23:29:10.166Z
+---

 Let's start off with a simple little connect-the-dots puzzle.
 You might have seen it before, but if you haven't, definitely give it a try!

 Below are nine dots arranged in a neat little grid.
 The goal is simple: **Connect all 9 dots with 4 connected strokes**!